 This entry provides a historical to present day perspective of how CO2 emissions have evolved, how emissions are distributed, and the key factors that both drive these trends and hold the key to mitigating climate change.

 To set the scene, let’s briefly look at how the planet has warmed since the Industrial Revolution.
-In the chart below, the x-axis shows the time spanning 1850 to 2013.
+In the chart below [which can be explored interactively here], the x-axis shows the time spanning 1948 to 2017.
 On the y-axis, we see the global average temperature rise above or below the 1961-1990 baseline temperature.
 This means that we use the average temperature over the 1961-1990 period as a baseline against which yearly changes in temperature are measured.

 # Empirical View

 If we extend our timeline back to 1750 and total up how much CO2 each country has emitted to date, we calculate each nation’s ‘cumulative emissions’.